jdm64/saphyr/README.md

 ### Debian/Ubuntu ###

-Debian 9 (Stretch) and Ubuntu 16.04 (Xenial) or newer have all the required packages in their repositories.
+Debian 10 (Buster) and Ubuntu 16.04 (Xenial) or newer have all the required packages in their repositories.

 `sudo apt-get install flexc++ bisonc++ make llvm-dev libboost-program-options-dev libboost-filesystem-dev libboost-system-dev clang python3`